lycheekimchi/lycheekimchi.github.io/_journals/2020-05-05-how-does-this-work.md

 - Then I installed [Github Desktop](https://desktop.github.com/) and followed [this](https://jekyllrb.com/docs/github-pages/) to put it on GitHub Pages
 - Now, whenever I write something, all I have to do is save it in the Jekyll folder and hit ctrl-P to push the changes up.

 So yeah that’s pretty much it.
-I guess it was worth it, but if you asked me to make even a _tiny_ change to the CSS I feel like I would break everything.
+I guess it was worth it, but if you asked me to make even a _tiny_ change to the CSS or the website structure I feel like I would break everything.

 That’s it for now.
 Again, if you asked me how to build a website for writing, I would just tell you to use Medium or something.